actualbudget/actual/docs/Getting-Started/tipstricks.md

 ## Undo/redo

-If you ever make a mistake, pressing `CTRL & Z` will undo, and `CTRL, SHIFT & Z` will redo.
+If you ever make a mistake, pressing `Ctrl & z` will undo, and `Ctrl, Shift & z` will redo.
 This is an undo system that you can rely on; any change can be undone and the UI will walk back in time.

 ## Keyboard shortcuts